b1llywitant0/b1llywitant0/README.md

-👋 Hi, I'm Billy Witanto.
+👋 Hi there!
+My name is Billy Witanto.

-💼 I am data analyst based in Jakarta, currently working in retail jewelry industry, specifically in digital marketing dvision.
+💼 I am data analyst based in Jakarta, Indonesia.
+I am currently working in retail jewelry industry, specifically in digital marketing division.

+👨‍🔬 Fun fact!
+I was a life science researcher for 3.5 years who focused on studying the pathogenesis of Hepatitis B virus.
+In the emergence of COVID-19 period, I was given the opportunity to work with COVID-19 in Biosafety Lab-3 facility which used astronout-like lab equipment to protect myself from the virus, just like in the zombie movie.

+❓ Well, if you ask why I changed job, the truth answer is because of there is no statistically significant correlation between the importance of job and salary in academia with p-value > 0.05 (lol, 😆).
+Other than that, there were other multiple factors like political environment in Indonesia, the arrogance of a certain occupation, etc. Well, long story short, I need to change my job to fill my stomach.
+But, if you ask me whether I want to change job, truthfully, I don't want to.
+It was my dream job, after all.

+✨ The hardest struggle was to find the most suitable job for me.
+After a long consideration,

 <!--
 **b1llywitant0/b1llywitant0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.